18F/technology-budgeting/handbook.md

 The key to this approach is understanding that software development is not a mysterious and incomprehensible magic, but instead a straightforward trade practiced by millions of Americans that is easily grasped and even mastered by government employees.

 The process by which government has been procuring custom software for the past few decades does not work.
 We know it doesn't work.
-The model described in this playbook does work.
+The model described in this handbook does work.
 We know it works.
 Change might feel risky, but what's _really_ risky is how we're procuring software right now.

 ### Who We Are

 We work for [18F](https://18f.gov/), the federal technology team within the [General Service Administration](https://www.gsa.gov/), partnering with clients in federal, state, and local governments to teach them how to procure custom software quickly, efficiently, and successfully.
 Our team, collectively, has many years of experience in government procurement, software development, and state-level elective office.

 In work funded by GSA's [10x](https://10x.gsa.gov/), over the course of a year we met with state legislators, legislative fiscal staff, state budget officers, contracting officers, and gubernatorial policy advisors.
-This playbook came of learning from and teaching hundreds of people from dozens of states.
+This handbook came of learning from and teaching hundreds of people from dozens of states.
 We're grateful to the many people who contributed their time and knowledge throughout that process.

 ## Basic Principles of Modern Software Design: Prerequisite Concepts